reyesdf/Learnings-and-Notes/DevOps/Tools.md

 ### Tools for DevOps

 **What you will need:**
-1. Text Editor: sublime or vscode
+1. Text Editor: sublime or vscode (preferred)
 2. Git
+Install following for MAC and Windowshttps://roadmap.sh/devops
 3. Accounts:
    1. github or any repository
    2. [dockerhub](https://hub.docker.com/)